bbleds/Ionic-Notes/README.md

-# Ionic-Notes
+# BAMS-Note
-A note taking app utilizing the Ionic framework and local storage for testing
+A Notes App for iPhone and Android